Firearms

 Getting a federal firearms license in the state of Washington is very achievable.
 Some of the local and state-level requirements may seem redundant, but they should not discourage you if you have a dream of owning a business in the firearms industry.
 Just follow the steps, and you will be a federal firearms licensee in no time.

 Once you obtain your license, you can move forward with opening a merchant account and processing payments.
-A firearms business would need a high-risk merchant account, so it is important to work with a merchant service provider who can lead your business to success.
+A firearms business would need a high-risk merchant account, so it is important to work with a gun-friendly merchant service provider who can lead your business to success.

 Tired of hearing “no”?